wtclarke/fsl_mrs/docs/user_docs/install.rst

 3. Install FSL-MRS on the native Windows machine by following the conda installation guide in Option 1.

+For FSL-MRS to access the FSL scripts installed on the WSL machine, it must be running.

 Verifying the installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~